Daily Flight Stories

 Published on November 22, 2012

 Descending through fog on approach into San Francisco, JAL Flight #2 passed through 600 feet on the pressure altimeter.
 On his Radar Altimeter, Captain Asoh noted that his static pressure altimeter reported 500 feet.
 Seeing a deviation, he asked his copilot, Joseph Hazen, for regular 100 foot altitude calls as they continued down toward the runway on a standard ILS approach.
-Yet for some reason, the copilot did not call the 400 foot mark and Captain Asoh asked again.
+For some reason, just moments later, the copilot did not call the 400 foot mark.
+Captain Asoh asked again.
 Momentarily confused, the copilot reported instead an altimeter setting of 30.31″.
 Seconds later, the Minimum Descent Altitude indicator light (MDI) flashed on — Captain Asoh had set it at 211 feet.
 A quick glance showed the altimeter at 300 feet and the copilot called, “Breaking out of the overcast.
 I cannot see the runway light….”

 The runway lights of San Francisco should have been directly ahead.
 Instead, all they saw was water.
 Instantly, the two pilots realized that they were well below 200 feet.
 The copilot yelled, “We are too low — pull up, pull up!”
-He didn’t need to say it as Captain Asoh had already rammed the throttles forward.
-Pulling back on the control column, he pitched the nose upward and hoped — he knew, however, that it was too late.
+He didn’t need to say it as Captain Asoh had already pushed the throttles forward.
+Pulling back on the control column, he pitched the nose upward and hoped they could start to climb again.
+He knew, however, that it was too late.
 There was a sudden drag as the main landing gear struck the water.
 A huge splash exploded skyward as the airplane twisted 65 degrees to the left.
 Captain Asoh chopped the power to try and avoid flipping over forward — but then the nose wheel hit and dug in….

 Anatomy of an Accident